Dialogue de l'ombre double

 The work was premiered on October 28, 1985, in Florence by Alain Damiens.
 The version for saxophone was premiered on June 23, 2001, at the Théâtre des Bouffes du Nord, by Vincent David.
 The version for traverse flute was premiered in May 2002 in San Francisco by Cécile Daroux.
 In 2015, a version by Jorrit Tamminga and Erik Bosgraaf for recorder was premiered by Bosgraaf.

-The performance lasts about 15 to 20 minutes.
+A performance lasts about 15 to 20 minutes.